JackDougherty/jack-site/_pages/dataviz/index.md

   - Transpose Rows and Columns
   - Split Data into Separate Columns
   - Combine Data into One Column
-  - Extract Tables from PDFs
 - Start reading HODV Chapter 4 at <https://handsondataviz.org/clean.html>
+- Prepare for Clean Up quiz, to be taken during any 2-hour period from Sun 26 Sept at 12 noon to Tues 28 Sept at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Thur 23 Sept
-- Prep for Clean Up quiz, to be taken during any 2-hour period from Sun 26 Sept at 12 noon to Tues 28 Sept at 2pm, on [Moodle](https://moodle.trincoll.edu)
-- Review work from Build Stage 1: Find and Question Data for Community Partners; Geocode Data

-### Tues 28 Sept
-- Review Clean Up Data quiz
 - Overview of Learning Goal #4: Make Meaningful Comparisons
   - Precisely describe comparisons
   - Normalize your data
   - Beware of biased comparisons
 - Start reading HODV Chapter 5 at <https://handsondataviz.org/comparisons.html>

-### Thur 30 Sept
-- Assign Build Stage 2: Clean Up Messy Data and Make Meaningful Comparisons, due TBA
-- Prep for Meaningful Comparisons quiz, to be taken during any 2-hour period from Sun 10 Oct at 12 noon to Tues 12 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Prepare for Meaningful Comparisons quiz, to be taken during any 2-hour period from Sun 26 Sept at 12 noon to Tues 28 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu).
+- **Two quizzes** are assigned this weekend in order to avoid scheduling a quiz during Trinity Days.
+- Review work from Build Stage 1: Find and Question Data for Community Partners; Geocode Data

-### Tues 5 Oct
+### Tues 28 Sept
-- Review Meaningful Comparisons quiz
+- Review Clean Up Data quiz and Meaningful Comparisons quiz
 - Overview of Learning Goal #5: Chart Your Data
   - Chart types
   - Chart design principles and rules
   - Create bar/column, histogram, line, area charts
   - Create annotated, range, scatter charts
 - Start reading HODV Chapter 6 at <https://handsondataviz.org/chart.html>

-### Thur 7 Oct
-- Work on Build Stage 2, due TBA
-- Prep for Chart Your Data quiz, to be taken during any 2-hour period from Sun 3 Oct at 12 noon to Tues 5 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Prepare for Chart Your Data quiz, to be taken during any 2-hour period from Sun 3 Oct at 12 noon to Tues 5 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)

+### Thur 30 Sept
+- Assign Build Stage 2: Make Meaningful Comparisons, Chart and Map Your Data, due by end of Thursday 7 Oct

-### Tues 12 Oct
+### Tues 5 Oct
-No class (Trinity Day), but complete your Moodle quiz

-### Thur 14 Oct
-- Zoom meeting with Hartford community partners on Build Stages 1 and 2
 - Review Chart Your Data quiz

-### Tues 19 Oct
 - Overview of Learning Goal #6: Map Your Data
   - Map types
   - Map design principles and rules